 As an employer improving the diversity of our workforce aligns with our SAILOR values which set out how we behave and what we aspire to be – it is the right thing to do.
 Diversity of thought leads to better decision making, minimising risk, supporting innovation and creativity by bringing together different experiences, backgrounds, and skills.

-For the first time, we are voluntarily reporting on our ethnicity pay gap despite not being legally required to do so.
+We are voluntarily reporting on our ethnicity pay gap despite not being legally required to do so.
 As part of our commitment to being open and transparent about the diversity of our workforce.
 We will continue to publish this data to identify trends as we work to increase the ethnic diversity at Ofwat

 While there is not yet legislation to address it, the ethnicity pay gap typically refers to the difference between average pay for Ofwat’s racially and ethnically diverse employees and their white employees.